Valjakkourheilun sulanmaan MM-kilpailut 2019 Nybro, Ruotsi

 Team: Tanja Ignatius & Bambi

 Tanja is a 23-year-old student from Helsinki.
-He has been involved in sled sports for 11 years, and dog cycling became established as its own sport already in 2012.
+He has been involved in sled sports for 11 years, and bikejoring became established as its own sport already in 2012.
 Development is happening little by little and the goals are getting tougher!
 For this season, Tanja chose the younger of her two dogs as her competition partner: the 1.5-year-old greyster bitch Bambi, with whom Tanja will go to get experience in big competitions.
 It's only Bambi's second official race start, so anything is possible.

 1. How long have you been involved in the sport?
 What about training purposefully?

 I found my way to sledding in 2009 with my first dog.
 In the beginning, the hobby was mostly walking the dog on skis in the backyard field.
 Little by little, competitions came into the picture, initially in the form of skiing and canicross.
-In 2012, I got a bigger and stronger dog, which is when my love for dog cycling was ignited.
+In 2012, I got a bigger and stronger dog, which is when my love for bikejoring was ignited.
 The training was goal-oriented, but not yet very effective, and the competitions were mainly for experience.
 In 2014, I took my own German stand to grow, with which the goals grew and training became even more planned.

 Dog cycling was carried along purely out of love.
 I first became interested in mountain biking, which allowed me to finally combine the two sports I love together.
 Canicross was never right for me and constantly losing to my little sister forced me to look for my own strengths elsewhere.